axionbuster/caet/README.md

 already working on a big project.
-- Not rigid: most testing suites simply recall a sequence of events and check the results. `caet` allows you to define a custom `Judge` machine that just traces the events your system-under-test emits and, in response, manipulates future states of its environment so as to poke the object under test in interesting ways---or just recalling the events and checking the results, if that's what you want.
+- Not rigid: most testing suites simply recall a sequence of events and check the results. `caet` allows you to define a custom `Judge` machine that can be as low effort as to simply be a unit tester, or as high effort as to be a fully autonomous adversarial "god" that will strategically try to break your system-under-test.
+You do have to do this yourself.
 You have to write the `Judge` yourself, but it's not hard.
 - Not brittle: it's not about recalling a sequence of events, it's checking it using an actual computer program.
+So, it depends on you.
-So, it's just about as brittle as you make it.
-If you spend the effort, you'll be rewarded with a robust test suite.
-If you don't, you'll get a fantastic demonstration in just a few dozen minutes that you can discuss later.
+If you spend the effort,
+you'll be rewarded with a robust test suite.
+If you don't, you'll get a fantastic demonstration of what real code will look like if you were to actually start writing it in under an hour (depending on the complexity, of course).
+- Feedback: you can get feedback on your design model in a matter of hours, as I said!
+When I do this simulations thing myself, I'm always surprised how much my original design was lacking, and I liked the fast feedback cycle so I can actually build something quickly in a problem domain I'm completely unfamiliar with.
+Large projects are much less overwhelming than before.
+And, I hope you like it, too.
-- Not a book: I'm not selling any philosophy here.
+- Not a book: I'm not selling any books here.
 I'm just giving you a tool that you can use to test your ideas.
-Ok, there is some philosophy, but it's mostly a paraphrase of object-orientation, nothing proprietary.
+Ok, there is some custom philosophy going on, but it's mostly a paraphrase of the good-old concept of object-orientation (OO), nothing proprietary.

 ## Explain to me the philosophy behind it.

 `caet` is based on the following principles:
 - **Protocol not algorithm**: We're solving an interactive problem, not a computational problem.
 In other words, we're building bots, not cracking LeetCode.
-- **Breaking down interactions**: We look at any interactive problem in three ways:
+- **Object, Universe, Time**: We look at any interactive problem in three ways:
     - **Object**: this is the system that's being modeled.
     All objects are specialized for each of their universes.
     An object can also be called a thing, entity, agent, whatever.